diptichandegave/cypress_api_testing_example/README.md

 # cypress_api_testing_example

 This project demonstrates how to use cypress test automation framework to test API.
-This solution is tested with chrome and electron browsers which covers following scenarios
+This solution covers following scenarios

     - Verify when user access API it should work properly
     - Verify each band should have festival name